-Criterion 1.1 Three-Dimensional Learning: Materials are designed for three-dimensional learning and assessment.
-Indicator 1b Materials are designed to elicit direct, observable evidence for three-dimensional learning.
+Criterion 1.2 Three-Dimensional Learning: Materials are designed for three-dimensional learning and assessment.
+Indicator 1h Materials are designed to elicit direct, observable evidence for three-dimensional learning.

-- Materials consistently provide three-dimensional learning objectives at the lesson level that build toward the three-dimensional objectives of the larger learning sequence.
-AND - Lessons and units have assessment tasks that are consistently designed to reveal student knowledge and use of the three dimensions to support the targeted three-dimensional learning objectives.
-AND - Lessons and units consistently incorporate tasks for purposes of supporting the instructional process.

 Materials consistently provide three-dimensional learning objectives at the lesson level that build toward the three-dimensional objectives of the larger learning sequence.
-AND

-- Lessons and units have assessment tasks that are consistently designed to reveal student knowledge and use of the three dimensions to support the targeted three-dimensional learning objectives.
-AND - Lessons and units incorporate tasks for purposes of supporting the instructional process, but not consistently.
+Lessons and units have assessment tasks that are consistently designed to reveal student knowledge and use of the three dimensions to support the targeted three-dimensional learning objectives.

+Lessons and units consistently incorporate tasks for purposes of supporting the instructional process.

-- Materials provide few or no three-dimensional learning objectives at the lesson level that build toward the three-dimensional objectives of the larger learning sequence.
-OR - Lessons and units have • assessment tasks that are designed to reveal student knowledge and use of the three dimensions to support the targeted three-dimensional learning objectives, but not consistently and/or lessons and units incorporate tasks for purposes of supporting the instructional process, but not consistently.
+Materials consistently provide three-dimensional learning objectives at the lesson level that build toward the three-dimensional objectives of the larger learning sequence.

+Lessons and units have assessment tasks that are designed to reveal student knowledge and use of the three dimensions to support the targeted three-dimensional learning objectives, but not consistently.

+Lessons and units incorporate tasks for purposes of supporting the instructional process, but not consistently.

+Materials provide few or no three-dimensional learning objectives at the lesson level that build toward the three-dimensional objectives of the larger learning sequence.

+Few or no lessons and units have assessment tasks that are designed to reveal student knowledge and use of the three dimensions to support the targeted three-dimensional learning objectives.

+No lessons and units incorporate tasks for purposes of supporting the instructional process.